 How Synchronous Courses Function

-- Students work through the standard online course together with the teacher, according to a weekly schedule set by the teacher.
+- Students work through the online course together with the teacher, according to a weekly schedule set by the teacher.

 - The teacher and students meet via Zoom at a regularly scheduled time every week.

 - Weekly meetings create a rhythm and maintain a high level of contact.

 - Zoom classes are typically 60 minutes in length, and begin about the 3rd week of September.

 Students are held accountable to the course schedule, and synchronous courses will be completed in June.

 Click here to access this year's synchronous cohort schedule.